ajmeese7/automatic-reactions/README.md

 - Ensure you have NodeJS installed on your PC by running `npm`.
 If not, Google how to install it and do that now
 - Download the repository, unzip it, and run `npm install` from a terminal in the project folder
-- Edit `config.json` and enter your token and desired prefix.
+- Create `config.json` and enter your token and desired prefix.
 It should look like this afterwards:

 ```json
 {